 Scheduled and missed payments for past stimulus checks and advance tax credits were disbursed in batches by the IRS per the schedule below.

-These are no longer being paid and any missing payments will now need to be claimed via your 2021 returns filed during the 2022 tax season.
+These are no longer being paid and any missing payments will now need to be claimed via your tax returns for the applicable tax season.

 Review the sections below to get more information on past payments and considerations when claiming these payments going forward.